Franco-Dutch War: Peace negotiations

 On 14 June, William arrived with the remnants of the field army, some eight thousand men, at Utrecht.
 The common citizens had taken over the city gates and refused him entrance.
 In talks with the official city council, William had to admit that he had no intention to defend the city but would retreat behind the Holland Water Line, a series of inundations protecting the core province of Holland.
-Eventually, the council of Utrecht literally delivered the keys of the gates to Henri Louis d'Aloigny (the Marquis de Rochefort), to avoid plundering.
+Eventually, the council of Utrecht delivered the keys of the gates to Henri Louis d'Aloigny (the Marquis de Rochefort), to avoid plundering.
 On 18 June, William withdrew his forces.
-The flooding was not ready yet, only having been ordered on 8 June, and the countryside of Holland was basically defenceless against the French.
+The flooding was not ready yet, only having been ordered on 8 June, and the countryside of Holland was defenceless against the French.
 On 19 June, the French took the fortress of Naarden close to Amsterdam.

 In a defeatist mood a divided States of Holland – Amsterdam was more pugnacious – sent a delegation to de Louvois in Zeist to ask for peace terms, headed by Pieter de Groot.
 The French king was offered the Generality Lands and ten million guilders.
 Compared to the eventual outcome of the war, these conditions were very favourable to France.
-It would have made territorial gains not equalled until 1810.
+It would have led to territorial gains in the Low Countries for France not equalled until 1810.
 The Generality Lands included the fortresses of Breda, 's-Hertogenbosch and Maastricht.
-Their possession would have ensured the conquest of the Spanish Netherlands and the remaining Republic would have been little more than a French satellite state.
+Their possession would have greatly facilitated the conquest of the Spanish Netherlands, and the remaining Republic would have been little more than a French satellite state.
 De Louvois, rather bemused that the Estates had not capitulated but still considered some damage control possible, demanded far harsher terms.

 The Dutch were given the choice of surrendering their southern fortresses, permitting religious freedom for Catholics and a payment of six million guilders, or France and Münster retaining their existing gains – thus the loss of Overijssel, Guelders and Utrecht – and a single payment of sixteen million livres.
 Louis knew perfectly well that the delegation did not have the mandate to agree such terms and would have to return for new instructions.
 However, he also did not continue his advance to the west.